Essential Nepal and India 2024-2025 Trip Notes

 Tandoori Chicken: Marinated in a spicy yogurt marinade, the chicken in this famous Indian dish is roasted in a cylindrical clay oven.
 The sauce is seasoned with spices and other aromatic inclusions such as bay leaves, cloves and cinnamon.

-Dal Tadka: A very popular dish that was originally made with burnt charcoal to give it a smoky flavour.
+Dal Tadka: A very popular dish that was originally made with burnt charcoal to give it a smoky flavor.
 Dal Tadka consists of cooked lentils which are tempered with oil, fried spices and herbs.

 Rogan Josh: An aromatic lamb curry made with an array of spices, tomatoes, ginger and garlic.